Newcastle Port

 - British Isles: Liverpool, Dublin, Belfast, London and the Scottish Islands

-- The Baltic: Berlin, Stockholm, Copenhagen and St Petersburg
+- The Baltic: Berlin, Stockholm and Copenhagen

 - Northern Europe: The Netherlands, France, Iceland, the Fjords and the Northern Lights